GeoTsinganos/booking-system-api/README.md

 ## ❌ Business Rules

 - A time slot cannot be booked more than once
+- No overlapping bookings (global rule)
 - Users can only view their own bookings
-- Users can only cancel their own bookings
+- Users can only cancel their own future bookings
 - Past bookings cannot be cancelled
+- Cancelled bookings free up availability automatically

 ---